-SECTION 5.3 ALLOWABLE REST PERIOD
+SECTION 5.3: ALLOWABLE REST PERIOD

 Employees may work more than sixteen (16) hours in a twenty-four (24) hour period without taking an eight (8) hour rest period.
-Should an employee reasonably believe that he can work more than 16 hours in a twenty-four-hour period, he shall be permitted to do so.
-The employee agrees to provide the Employer a minimum of one (1) hour advance notice if he cannot continue to work.
-If the employee is sent home by the County for an eight (8) hour rest period and any part of the eight (8) hour rest period falls within the employee's normal workday, he shall be compensated for those hours.
-Should the employee opt to go home for an eight (8) hour rest period and any part of the eight (8) hour rest period falls within the employee's normal workday he shall be permitted to use accrued vacation or compensatory time off for those hours.
+Should an employee reasonably believe they can work more than 16 hours in a twenty-four-hour period, they shall be permitted to do so.
+The employee agrees to provide the Employer a minimum of one (1) hour advance notice if they cannot continue to work.
+If the employee is sent home by the County for an eight (8) hour rest period and any part of the eight (8) hour rest period falls within the employee's normal workday, they shall be compensated for those hours.
+Should the employee's normal workday they shall be permitted to use accrued vacation, personal or compensatory time off for those hours.

-SECTION 5.4 OVERTIME COMPENSATION
+SECTION 5.4: OVERTIME COMPENSATION

-The compensation paid employees for scheduled overtime work shall be as follows:
+The compensation paid to employees for overtime work shall be as follows:

-- (A) Except as provided for in this agreement, a bargaining unit employee shall be paid at one and one-half his/her regular hourly rate of pay when required to work over forty (40) hours in a workweek. - (B) A bargaining unit employee shall be paid at one and one-half (1 1⁄2) times his/her regular hourly rate of pay for all scheduled hours worked on holidays in addition to the regular holiday pay.
-Bargaining unit members shall be paid two (2) times his/her regular hourly rate of pay for all hours worked above eight (8) hours worked on holidays. - (C) For scheduled overtime, all time paid for but not worked, excluding sick leave and compensatory time shall be counted as "time worked" for purposes of computing overtime compensation. - (D) Notwithstanding the above, all emergency call outs shall be compensated at the applicable overtime rate of pay.
-For emergency call outs, employees shall be paid at one and one-half (11⁄2) times his/her regular hourly rate of pay for all hours worked outside his normal workday, defined as 7:00 a.m. to 3:30 p.m., 6:00 a.m. to 2:30 p.m., or 5:30 a.m. to 2:00 p.m., Monday through Friday.
-For emergency call outs, all time paid for but not worked shall count as time worked for purposes of computing overtime.
-For emergency call outs, employees shall be paid at time and a half for the first eight hours worked on the actual holiday and double time for all hours worked above eight (8) hours worked on the holiday in addition to the holiday pay; except that employees that work emergency overtime on Thanksgiving, Christmas Day, New Year's Day, and Independence Day shall be compensated at double time for all hours worked on those actual holiday in addition to the holiday pay.
+- (A) For scheduled overtime, a bargaining unit employee shall be paid at one and one-half his/her regular hourly rate of pay when required to work in excess of forty (40) hours in a workweek.
+For purposes of scheduled overtime, all time paid for but not worked, excluding sick leave and compensatory time, shall be counted as "time worked" for purposes of computing overtime compensation. - (B) For scheduled overtime and emergency call outs/callbacks on a holiday, a bargaining unit employee shall be paid at time and one half (1 1⁄2) his/her regular rate of pay for the first eight (8) hours worked on the actual holiday.
+Bargaining unit members shall be paid double (2x) his/her regular hourly rate of pay for all hours worked above eight (8) hours worked on the actual holiday; except that employees that work emergency overtime on Thanksgiving, The day after Thanksgiving, Christmas Day, and New Year's Day, shall be compensated at double time for all hours worked on those actual holidays. - (C) All emergency call outs/callbacks shall be compensated at the applicable overtime rate of pay regardless of hours worked during the normal workday or workweek.